Pupil Premium Policy

 At Hatch Warren Infant School, we believe that all our children have an equal entitlement, and should have an equal opportunity to:

 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils for whom they are responsible.
-The Pupil Premium is allocated to schools with pupils on roll in January that are known to have been eligible for free school meals (FSM) at any time in the last six years.
-Schools have the freedom to spend the Premium, which is additional to the underlying schools budget, in a way they think will best support the raising of attainment for the most vulnerable pupils.

 All our staff and governors accept responsibility for ‘socially disadvantaged’ pupils and are committed to meeting their pastoral, social and academic needs within a caring environment.
 The targeted and strategic use of pupil premium will support us in achieving our vision.

 The range of provision the staff and Governors consider making for this group include:

 It will be the responsibility of the Headteacher to report to the Governors on:

 Click here for more information.